-Most personal injury lawyers in Georgia work on what’s called a “contingency fee basis.”
-A contingency is an amount of money the lawyer receives only if they win your case.
-This works well for a few main reasons:
+As we mentioned, most personal injury lawyers in Atlanta and throughout the state work on what’s called a contingency fee basis.
+The contingency fee is the amount of money the lawyer receives if they win compensation for their client.

-- It does not require the injury victim to pay anything upfront (and thus not adding any additional monetary stress to their situation).
+- It does not require the injury victim to pay anything upfront, so there’s no added financial stress.

 - It helps ensure the lawyer has the victim’s best interests at heart.
 Since the lawyer does not get paid unless they win the case, they will be incentivized to work as hard as possible for the best compensation.